secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - Cryptography library integration requirements:
   - Easy to integrate by cryptography libraries
   - Experts should still be able to use/access the unaltered output of cryptographic primitives
-  - Recommendation what should be the default secure crypto config for a cryptography library (e.g. should it be the one for TOP Secret or *only* for Secret?)
+  - Recommendation what should be the default Secure Crypto Config for a cryptography library (e.g. should it be the one with the highest security level or *only* a weaker one?)
   - Recommendation what should a cryptography library do if it can not support the parameters specified in the latest Secure Crypto Config.
 (E.g. key size for RSA would be n*2 and the library supports only n)
-  - Recommendation how should a cryptography library integrate the Secure Crypto Config so that it should be up to date as soon as possible after a new Secure Crypto Config has been published?
+  - Recommendation on how a cryptography library should integrate the Secure Crypto Config so that it is up to date as soon as possible after a new Secure Crypto Config has been published

 - General Requirements:
   - Interoperability with other standards/formats (e.g. {{-COSE}})